Aravali Road railway station

 Aravali Road railway station is a station on Konkan Railway.
 It is at a distance of 156.414 km down from origin.
 The preceding station on the line is Sawarda railway station and the next station is Sangameshwar railway station.

 The station offers free Wi-Fi.

+This railway station is approximately 4 km from NH 66 at Aravali village.
+It serves nearby villages of Kumbharkhani, Nandgaon, Yegaon, Makzhan, etc.